hmlongco/Factory/Sources/Factory/Factory.docc/Basics/GettingStarted.md

     }
 }
 ```
 But we can do better.
-We just ask the enclosing container to make our factory for us, using a helper function that takes our closure and also defines our scope at the same time.
+Just ask the enclosing container to make our factory for us, using a helper function that takes our closure and also defines our scope at the same time.

 ```swift
 var service: Factory<ServiceType> {